 Lower-level initiatives (e.g., community gardening and squat gardening) generally focus on promoting social inclusion and justice, such as improving access to food for low-income citizens, and thus socially Creating places on In contrast, under commercial measures, economic profits stand as a major driver, while certain social aspects are generally marginalized.

 However, global access to services can also have negative social effects.
 Some basic initiatives claiming social inclusion and justice have become places of injustice and exclusion, where the elite can replace culturally diverse, low-income citizens.

 Access to universal access programs can be balanced, highlighting social exclusion and injustice rather than bridging the gap between citizens of different economic and cultural backgrounds in society.
 On the other hand, when local governments implement globally access experiences to access services in a purely top-down process without the participation of citizens, ineffective and failed projects can emerge, with a negative impact on society.
 Like This: Microbial Organic Fertilizer for Next Generation Agriculture

 Ecological Aspects of Urban Agriculture

-Industry and Vertical Farms, Indoor and Vertical Farms the potential of resources including energy, organic waste, or water have greatest potential to reduce the problem of malnutrition and food insecure conditions.
+Industry and Vertical Farms, Indoor and Vertical Farms the potential of resources including energy, organic waste, or water have the greatest potential to reduce the problem of malnutrition and food insecurity in Africa, food insecurity causes, food insecurity in India, obesity, and food insecurity, US food insecurity, global food insecurity, and poverty and food insecurity.
 However, applied studies also exist on traditional systems, such as urban gardens in Italy, the United States, and Canada, or semi-urban commercial farms in the Netherlands.
 Also Like: Hidden hunger